 For questions about requirements, courses, or the general program, majors and concentrators can also contact the undergraduate administrator.

 To be eligible, the student must have a grade point average of at least 3.6 in courses for the major, an ambitious curriculum, and an outstanding senior thesis.
 Honors are awarded on the basis of a truly outstanding senior thesis.
-Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.
+Normally no more than 10% of the graduating majors each year may receive departmental honors.